Suno Vocals Sound Thin After Pitch Shift

 • ±4 semitones: chipmunk territory

-How to judge: what’s the value in your DAW pitch-shift plugin? > 2 semitones is the issue.
+How to judge: what value is in your DAW pitch-shift plugin?
+More than 2 semitones is the issue.

-2. Source already at the top/bottom of register
+2. Source already at the top or bottom of register

 If Suno generated a female vocal at G5 (already a piercing range), shifting up 2 more semitones to A5 hits the screechy zone — even a small shift sounds thin.

-How to judge: check the track’s highest note in Tunebat. > G5 (female) or G4 (male) = at the top of register.
+How to judge: check the track’s highest note in Tunebat.
+Above G5 (female) or G4 (male) means you are already at the top of register.

 ToolQuality at large shifts